commercelayer/commercelayer-docs-resources/adjustments/object.md

 # The adjustment object

-An adjustment object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/adjustments endpoint</b>.
+An adjustment object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/adjustments` endpoint.

 ## Fields